 - Facilitate systems for permitting the safe conduct of experimental field trials of new crops developed using biotechnology so that scientists and farmers can evaluate them.

 The Biosafety Research in Bangladesh Grants Program (BRBGP) recognizes the need for biosafety research as part of a broader effort to support science-based decision-making and policy development.
 This program funds research that builds local knowledge and establishes baseline data needed to support comparative assessments for agricultural biotechnology.

 2021 Request for Pre Proposals

 In 2021, a number of BRBGP grants ranging between US $15,000 and US $25,000 are expected to be awarded to competent institutions to conduct research for one year.
-Public and private agricultural research institutions and universities of Bangladesh, or International Agricultural Research Centers (IARCs) involved in research in Bangladesh, are invited to submit a pre-proposal, which must include at least one collaborating scientist that resides and works in Bangladesh.
+Public and private agricultural research institutions and universities of Bangladesh, or International Agricultural Research Centers (IARCs) involved in research in Bangladesh, were invited to submit a pre-proposal, which had to include at least one collaborating scientist that resides and works in Bangladesh.
 The deadline for submission was March 31, 2021, and submitted pre-proposals are currently being reviewed.

 2020 Grant Recipients